Zhovkva: Late modern era

+From the First Partition of Poland in 1772 until 1918, the town (named Żółkiew) was part of the Austrian monarchy (the Austrian Empire from 1804; Austrian part of Austro-Hungary after the compromise of 1867) within the Galicia and Lodomeria crown land (province).
+It was the seat of one of Galicia's Kreise ('circles') until 1850, and again from 1854 to 1865, as well as one of the 63 short-lived Bezirkshauptmannschaften ('district captaincies'; normally shortened to Bezirk(e), 'district(s)'; powiat(y), пові́т(и)) from 1850 to 1853/54.
+In 1867 it once again became the seat of one of Galicia's (at the time) 74 new Bezirkshauptmannschaften, which lasted until the dissolution of Austria-Hungary in 1918.

 The West Ukrainian People's Republic, established on November 1, 1918, included the whole Zhovkva povit (county).
 The town came under Polish control in May 1919, seven months after the re-establishment of independent Poland, confirmed by the Paris Peace Conference in June 1919 and the Peace of Riga in 1921.
 It was a county (powiat) seat located in the Lwów Voivodeship.
 In the interwar period the 6th Cavalry Regiment of the Polish Army, named after hetman Stanisław Żółkiewski, was stationed in the town.